secariolabs/secariolabs.github.io/README.md

 _Table Caption_
 ```

-**Patern:** The caption text should be between undercores and below the image line (there should be an empty line between them)
+**Pattern:** The caption text should be between undercores and below the image line (there should be an empty line between them)

 #### Responsive tables